-In the book Software Wasteland, Dave McComb makes the following statement about data models developed by application vendors.
+In the book Software Wasteland, Dave McComb makes the following statement about application vendors’ data models.

 All enterprise applications have data models.
 Many of them are documented and up to date.
 Data models come with packaged software, and often these models are either intentionally or unintentionally hidden from the data consumer.
 Even hidden though, their presence is felt through the myriad screens and reports they create.
 These models are the antithesis of elegant.
 We routinely see data models with thousands of tables and tens of thousands of columns, to solve simple problems.
 Most large enterprises have hundreds of thousands of these data models.

-S/4HANA is an example of an application that imposes a data model that is inefficient for the majority of what S/4HANA does as a system, which is transaction processing.
+S/4HANA is an example of an application that imposes a data model that is inefficient for most of what S/4HANA does as a system, which is transaction processing.
 SAP jumped the gun, and following Hasso Plattner, presumed they had knowledge in database modeling that they did not have.
 What is a good sign that a person is faking his understanding of a topic?
-Well, if a person has an honorary degree, and tries to pass it off as a real Ph.D., this is a good indicator as we cover in the article Does Hasso Plattner Have a Ph.D.?
+Well, if a person has an honorary degree and tries to pass it off as a real Ph.D., this is a good indicator, as we cover in the article Does Hasso Plattner Have a Ph.D.?

-For the same reason, if you find a medical doctor who states they have an MD, and they don’t, then it is a good idea to skip the medical advice of this person also.
+For the same reason, if you find a medical doctor who states they have an MD and don’t, then it is a good idea to skip this person’s medical advice.

 S/4HANA’s data model is a problem and will impose not only a performance issue but significant technical debt on those that migrate to S/4HANA.

 What is even more amazing is that for years SAP sold this ineffective data model change under the marketing construct of data simplification, as we cover in the article Does HANA Have a Simplified Data Model?

 SAP has presented its neophyte data model, which overly relies on columnar tables, and has had to have row-oriented tables added to its initial design.